Terradue/doc-tep-geohazards/source/community-guide/user.rst

 5. Your password is updated.

 ..
 NOTE::
-    If your EO-SSO password is different from the one recorded in your profile, a message will appear in your profile (see image below).
+    If your EO-SSO email is different from the one recorded in your profile, a message will appear in your profile (see image below).

 .. figure:: ../includes/user_profile_email_change.png
 	:figclass: img-border